 Angola has seen a outbreak of Yellow Fever which has killed over 200 in the last 6 months.
 As with much of Africa visitors must be in possession of a valid vaccination certificate to gain entry to the country.
 In Benin there has been an outbreak of Cholera since July 2016.
 Recent visitors to Uganda have reported the need to show a valid Yellow Fever Certificate.
 Burundi is currently suffering from thousands of cases of Malaria with over 700 deaths since Jan 2017.
 Rwanda holds presidential elections on 4 August 2017, incumbent Paul Kagame will be re-elected and may stay in power until 2034, the country is stable and prosperous but no room for any opposition to Kagame.
 In the Ivory Coast an army mutiny in early January 2017 highlighted the fragility of the political and security situation, travellers are advised to check the situation before they visit.

 Visitors to Zimbabwe can expect months of power cuts due to supply and now worsening financial situation.
 Since the beginning of 2013 there has been a significant rise in case of express kidnapping in Zimbabwe due to bogus taxi drivers.
-Once again the Zimbabwean economy is in trouble, in July 2016 the government was unable to pay civil servants due to lack of funds.
+Once again the Zimbabwean economy is in trouble, in July 2016 the government was unable to pay civil servants due to lack of funds and in early October 2017 the situation has worsened with cash and fuel shortages.
 Pressure continues to mount of President Mugabe to stand down.
 However in December 2016 Mugabe announced that he would stand again in the 2018 Presidential elections.
 In mid January 2017 the authorities banned some street food in Harare due to a cholera outbreak.
 In South Africa high levels of crime are an issue in urban areas, especailly in Joburg.
 There is again a growing threat of power cuts and energy capacity is insufficient.
 Water restrictions have also be imposed in and around Johannesburg, politically South Africa is becoming more unstable as opposition to President Zuma increases.
-The president faces a crucial non confidence vote on 8th August 17, if he losses he may be forced to resign.
+Since summer 2107 there has been an increase on robberies of business travellers on the road between OR Tambo airport and the city center.
+In September 2017 a party of 36 Dutch were held up at gunpoint.
+Consider taking the Gauteng train as a safer option.
+The president narrowly survived a no confidence vote on 8th August 17.
 A state of Emergency was declared in Zambia by the president on 17 July 17 as political tensions and arson attacks rise.
 The state of emergency is likely to last until at least October.

 The Ebola outbreak in West Africa in 2015 & 2015 killed over 1100 in Guinea, Sierra Leone and Liberia.
 All three countries were declared Ebola free by the WHO at the end of 2015 but an number of cases have occurred and further cases are expected but the local health authorities are now in a good position to deal with any new outbreak.